As you transition to a more Whole Food Plant Based diet, lots of things start to change.

-- Tofu // I don’t have a standard brand that I go to – it all depends on what store I’m at.
+- Tofu // I don’t have a standard brand that buy – it all depends on which store I’m at.
 Whatever the brand, I always buy organic tofu that has been Non-GMO verified by the Non-GMO Project.
 Look for this Non-GMO seal of approval.
 I always buy extra firm tofu.

 - Packaged cereal (crucial for when I’m PMSing) // Steel cut oats are a more nutrient dense choice, but sometimes I crave cold cereal in a bad way.
 Engine 2 cereal is my answer.
 It’s definitely not Rice Krispies, but it works in a pinch.

 - Miso // Miso Master organic Barley Miso, aged for at least two years.

 - Almond Butter // Trader Joe’s house brand.
 I buy the type with only one ingredient – almonds.

 - Tahini // Whole Foods house brand – 365

 - Coconut aminos // Coconut Secret

 - Soy sauce // San-J organic Shoyu

 - Sauerkraut // Bubbies (in the refrigerator section)

 - Rice wine vinegar // Sprouts organic house brand